tohitsugu/netlify/docs/otp/otpsend-new.md

 SDK.GenerateOTP('john.smith', { emailTo: "john.smith@mysite.com" });
 ```

-We can execute the file from the command line.
 The response should look similar to the one below.

 ```bash title=RESPONSE
 node myfile.js